 An algorithm has been developed to determine the risk factors for developing persistent asthma symptoms among children younger than 3 years of age who had 4 or more episodes of wheezing during the previous year.[12]
 The Asthma Predictive Index included either (1) one of the following: parental history of asthma, a physician diagnosis of atopic dermatitis, or evidence of sensitization to aeroallergens; or (2) two of the following: evidence of sensitization to foods, ≥4% peripheral blood eosinophilia, or wheezing apart from colds.

 Worldwide, the prevalence of asthma is increasing.
-Asthma is found to be more common in Western countries than in developing countries.
+Asthma is more common in Western countries than in developing countries.
 Asthma is more prevalent in English-speaking countries.
 Prevalence increases as a developing country becomes more Westernized and urbanized.

 The following information should be elicited:

-An arterial blood gas (ABG) determination should be performed for any patient in status asthmaticus to check for hypoxia, hypercarbia, or acidosis; alternatively, a venous blood gas measurement can be used to assess for hypercarbia and acidosis and combined with pulse oximetry monitoring.
+An arterial blood gas (ABG) determination should be performed for any patient in status asthmaticus to check for hypoxia, hypercarbia, or acidosis; alternatively, a venous blood gas measurement can be used to assess for hypercarbia and acidosis in conjunction with pulse oximetry monitoring.

 An assessment of electrolyte levels may reveal hypokalemia in patients who are using albuterol.

-Although theophylline is prescribed less frequently, a theophylline level is useful for those on the drug.
+Although theophylline is prescribed less frequently, a theophylline level is useful for those who are receiving the drug.

 Routine radiography does not need to be part of the initial routine evaluation of asthma.

-Consider chest radiography if increased temperature, absence of family history of asthma, and the presence of localized wheezes or rales.
+Consider chest radiography in the setting of increased temperature, absence of family history of asthma, and the presence of localized wheezes or rales.
+Radiographs may reveal the following:

 Procedures include the following: